bbsBayes/bbsBayes/CODE_DESIGN.md

 ## Naming
 - Snake case is used wherever possible
 - Functions are generally named `verb_noun()` i.e. `run_model()` or `prepare_data()`
+- R script files are named `foo-bar.R` whereas the main function of the file is `foo_bar.R`

 ## Documentation
 - Descriptions for parameter arguments should follow: